geminiplanetimager/gpi_pipeline/documentation/installation/relnotes.rst

   * Fix spelling mistakes in a few primitives (Ingraham)
   * Added parallelized version of high pass filter algorithm, which can save a few seconds in some circumstances for GPItv or Filter Datacube Spatially primitive (Perrin).
 But also avoid trying the parallelized version at the Gemini South summit since the IDL license server there is very slow to start parallel sessions so it's actually slower  (Perrin).
+  * Added wait when copying xml files to ensure that copy completes before loading file (Ingraham)

 * Other